 The highest percentage of migrating websites is from WordPress to Drupal

-Drupal 9 is the future of website technology.
+Drupal 9 (and starting December 2022, Drupal 10) is the future of website technology.
 It is highly capable of supporting front-end and back-end APIs, organizing content metadata, customizing dynamic content and more.

 A lot less development time is needed to create websites with personalized functionalities thanks to the freely available modules.